dafoumiR24/Expression-Profiles-Validation/README.md

 _Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables<br/>
 _sample_type_colname_: a character string of phenotype dataset column name corresponding to a biological variable<br/>
 _diff_exp_type_: a character string including group names of samples to be studied separated by "_vs_" (e.g. "GroupA_vs_GroupB")<br/>
 _data_type_: a character string including the type of data.
-Possible options: mRNA, miRNA<br/>
+Possible options: "mRNA", "miRNA"<br/>
 _outputFileFolder_: a character string indicating the output directory pathway<br/>